Dia Frampton: 2013–2015: Archis and new EP

 Frampton was featured on "Heart On the Floor", which is a track on The Summer Set's new album, Legendary.
 The album was released on April 16, 2013.
 She was also featured on Never Shout Never's Christmas EP, singing "Under the Mistletoe" and on The Crystal Method's new single "Over It", which was featured on their self-titled album on January 14, 2014.

-As of January 2014, Dia is now the opening act for the James Blunt Moon Landing Tour.

-On April 29, 2014 Lindsey Stirling released her album Shatter Me on which Dia collaborated on the songs "We Are Giants" and "Shatter Me".
-She was also featured in the single "Stay" by Australian DJ tyDi which was released on April 8, 2014.
+As of January, Dia was an opening act for the James Blunt Moon Landing Tour.
+On April 29, Lindsey Stirling released her album Shatter Me on which Dia collaborated on the songs "We Are Giants" and "Shatter Me".
+She was also featured in the single "Stay" by Australian DJ tyDi which was released on April 8.

-In June 2014, it was announced that after the release of "Red," Frampton had been dropped from Universal Republic.
-It was also announced that her new album would be an EP, and not a solo album but under the name of her new band, ARCHIS.
-Two singles were released on this EP, "Blood" and "I Need You."
-The music video for "Blood" was released on June 2, 2014.
-In August 2014, Frampton announced that Archis had been signed to a new label, and that the EP would be released in January 2015.
+In June, it was announced that after the release of "Red," Frampton had been dropped from Universal Republic.
+It was also announced that her new album would be an EP, and not a solo album but under the name of her new band, Archis.
+Two singles were released on this EP, "Blood" and "I Need You".
+The music video for "Blood" was released on June 2.
+In August, Frampton announced that Archis had been signed to a new label, and that the EP would be released in January 2015.
 The EP was produced by her frequent collaborator Joseph Trapanese.

 On March 17, Interscope Records released Insurgent: Original Motion Picture Soundtrack.
-The song "Holes In the Sky" was written by Anthony Gonzalez and Dia Frampton and is performed by M83 and HAIM.
+The song "Holes In the Sky" was written by Anthony Gonzalez and Dia Frampton and is performed by M83 and Haim.

-2015–2018: Bruises LP
+2015–2018: Bruises

-After the release of ARCHIS's EP, the band began working on a full-length LP, to be released in early 2016.
+After the release of Archis' EP, the band began working on a full-length LP, to be released in early 2016.
 However, after releasing a personal essay in August 2016 it was revealed that the LP would be released under her own name and would be titled Bruises.
 Frampton also revealed that the LP would be produced by Dan Heath.
-On October 5, 2016, she premiered the lead single off the LP titled "Golden Years."
-The single was released on October 7, 2016, as part of an EP with the same name, serving as a preview for the LP which was released on March 3, 2017.
+On October 5, 2016, she premiered the lead single off the LP, titled "Golden Years".
+The single was released on October 7, as part of an EP with the same name, serving as a preview for the LP which was released on March 3, 2017.
 To coincide with the pre-order of "Bruises" becoming available, Frampton released another single, "Gold & Silver".
-After the album's release, Frampton released music videos for the tracks "Don't Look Back", "Dead Man" and "Crave".
-The latter two being given official single treatment.
+After the album's release, Frampton released music videos for the tracks "Don't Look Back", "Dead Man" and "Crave"; the latter two being given official single treatment.
 Throughout 2017 and 2018, Frampton continued to release music in the form of collaborations and guest appearances with other artists.
-These include Jason Ross, Witt Lowry, Illenium, Kaskade, tyDi, Dabin and Christopher Tin.
+It included Jason Ross, Witt Lowry, Illenium, Kaskade, tyDi, Dabin and Christopher Tin.
 Frampton has also pursued acting, appearing in Criminal Minds and several short films.
-In December 2017, Frampton released "Yule Tunes" as an EP, consisting of 3 cover songs and one original Christmas song – "The Nice List".
+In December 2017, Frampton released Yule Tunes as an EP, consisting of 3 cover songs and one original Christmas song – "The Nice List".